vijeshmperumbala/Accuknox_Round_2/README.md

 - Method: GET
 - Request Query Parameters: logined User id

+for run the app in docker
+>      docker-compose up -d --build

 ## DATABASE SETUP
 - Create a new database named `social_network` in your PostgresSQL.